(Updated 16 May 2014).

 Programme of works and temporary traffic controls

-To allow the improvements to be introduced whilst still allowing pedestrians to move around easily and business to remain open, a one-way system will be introduced along Sidcup High Street for the duration of the works.
+To allow the improvements to be introduced whilst still allowing pedestrians to move around easily and business to remain open, a one-way system has been introduced along Sidcup High Street for the duration of the works.
 In addition, for some of the time, the entrances to Hatherley Road and Hadlow Road will be closed to vehicles.
 This one way was introduced a few weeks ahead of the main works to enable vital preliminary works to take place, such removal of bus shelters, new lighting columns, ducting for electrical connections, and trail holes for tree pits and to ascertain exact locations of underground services.
 Doing this ahead of the main works avoids the need for new paving to be dug up for the electrical connections to be made by UK Power Networks, and to finalise elements of the design around obstructions underground.

 Throughout the works, the main diversion route for eastbound traffic will be via Elm Road and The Green/Church Road; both of which will remain as two-way roads.
 Bus routes 51, 233, 321, 492, and R11 will follow this diversion.
 The bus stop outside the Post Office will be closed (due to the one-way system) but these bus services will stop in Elm Road (near Jenner Close) so that passengers are able to access them close to the Station Road end of the high street.
 The B14 bus service will also be on diversion, but this will change during the works period, and so are explained within the three stages given below.
-A copy of the TfL Bus Route Changes Information sheet is available under related downloads.
+A copy of the TfL Bus Route Changes Information sheet is available as a PDF under related downloads.

 Currently, there are no plans to remove the width restriction in Church Road, or the barriers in Church Avenue or St. John's Road, to enable these works to be carried out.
 The traffic signals at Elm Road/Station Road/High Street have been adjusted to cater for the one-way system and will be kept under review to see if they can be adjusted further to reduce queues.
 These signals have always suffered from delays, due to the volume of traffic passing through it, and drivers will be seeking alternative routes, therefore, final signal timings will not be set until these changing patterns of movement in the area have settled.